-10.3.2.
-The sub-area lies on the west edge of Chiswell Green, which is designated as a Specified Settlement (SS.2) within the St Albans City and District Council Plan.
+- 10.3.2.
+The sub-area lies on the west edge of Chiswell Green, which is designated as a Specified Settlement (SS.2) within the St Albans City and District Council Plan. - Proximity to town centre, and local centres - 10.3.3.

-10.3.3.
 The sub-area is situated on the west edge of Chiswell Green.
 Chiswell Green Local Centre is located to 200m to the east.
 How Wood Local Centre (LC24) is1km to the southeast.